Teen Titans season 3: Cast and characters

 The five voice actors for the main characters - Scott Menville, Hynden Walch, Greg Cipes, Tara Strong, and Khary Payton - reprise their roles in the third season as Robin, Starfire, Beast Boy, Raven, and Cyborg, respectively.
-In addition to her role as Starfire, Walch reprises the role of Blackfire in the episode "Betrothed."
+In addition to their roles as Beast Boy and Starfire, Cipes and Walch voice the characters Adonis and Blackfire in the episodes "The Beast Within" and "Betrothed" respectively.
 Season three introduces a new main villain, Brother Blood, voiced by John DiMaggio.
-Dee Bradley Baker returns to the series, providing voices for several characters, including Cinderblock in the episode "Haunted"; Glgrdsklechhh in the episode "Betrothed"; Werebeast, Beast Boy's alter ego, in the episode "The Beast Within"; and the Teen Titan's pet Silkie in the episode "Can I Keep Him?".
-Lauren Tom recurs in the season, voicing Gizmo in two episodes and Jinx in the season premiere "Deception."
-T'Keyah Crystal Keymáh and Wil Wheaton also recur in the season as Bumblebee and Aqualad.
+Dee Bradley Baker returns to the series, providing voices for several characters, including Cinderblock in the episode "Haunted"; Glgrdsklechhh in the episode "Betrothed"; Werebeast, Beast Boy's alter ego, in the episode "The Beast Within"; and Silkie in the episode "Can I Keep Him?".
+Lauren Tom recurs in the season, voicing Gizmo in two episodes and Jinx in the season premiere "Deception".
+T'Keyah Crystal Keymáh and Wil Wheaton also recur in the season as Bumblebee and Aqualad respectively.